 Finally, let’s take a look at how you tie a standard shoe knot.

 This is, in fact, the starting point for many different types of knots.
-So master this, and you’ll have a piece of good foundational knowledge.
+So if you can master this, you’ll have a piece of good foundational knowledge.
 Starting with either the left or right lace, depending on which you feel more comfortable handling, form a loop then wrap the lace around the back to create a second loop.

 So there you have it.
-Three almost foolproof techniques that should help you to tie your Loafers in a neat, stylish, and secure way.
+Three almost foolproof techniques that should help you to tie your Loafer moccasin shoes in a neat, stylish, and secure way.